Resources for African American History

 Like so many questions, it is the question behind the question that is important.
 The Central Jurisdiction played a significant role within the history of United Methodism in the 20th century and its ramifications are still felt.
 Much of its institutional history will be found here at GCAH or with AAMHC, but its history will also be discovered in annual conferences and local churches around the country.

-Don't forget to visit our archival finding aid database and search and browse through back issues of Methodist History.
+Don't forget to visit our archival finding aid database, our historical media database, and search and browse through back issues of Methodist History.

 Contact us and let us help you begin your discovery of remembering the past and making it relevant for today.